 If you feel you need to make a physical statement of appreciation, consider a recognition program, where employees can choose from a variety of rewards.
 Just bear in mind that rewarding good performance doesn’t just mean giving gifts (and reward programs necessarily make you pick one person’s efforts over another’s, which can be massively demotivating).

 Praise can be just—if not more—motivating; a verbal or written “thank you” goes a long way.
 Public praise and recognition is also very valuable; seek your employee out in their workspace and thank them personally for their contribution.
 It acknowledges effort, builds allegiance and improves motivation.

 Prioritize employee wellbeing

-Happy, healthy employees are more motivated – an obvious point, yet one that’s often overlooked.
-Even when you’re in the middle of a big project, try to ensure your employees are getting enough sleep and taking time for themselves.
+Happy, healthy employees are more motivated—an obvious point, yet one that’s often overlooked.
+Even when you’re in the middle of a big project, try to ensure your employees are getting enough downtime and making space for themselves.

 Lead with trust and respect

 Employees want to have autonomy and independence at work.
-It feels good to be the master of your specialism, respected to plan and structure work according to how you work best.
+It feels good to be the master of your specialism, respected to plan and structure your time according to how you work best.
 So the most important thing managers can do is actually trust their employees and never micromanage.

-Allow your workers to self-manage their workloads; if you have a big project, let them pursue it how they feel comfortable.
-This allows your team members to work according to their own productive cycles, and know that you respect their abilities.
-Giving employees responsibility and ownership over their work helps them feel more valued and integral to your company – and helps cultivate an overarching framework for long-term motivation.
+Allow your workers to self-manage their workloads and involve them in finding solutions to problems, instead of simply handing solutions to them.
+This builds inclusion and trust, and allows your team to work in the way that suits them best.
+Giving employees responsibility and ownership over their work helps them feel more valued and integral to your company—and helps cultivate an overarching framework for long-term motivation.